 In the pack-carburisation demonstration, care is needed in handling hot crucibles.
 This must be done using proper tongs, and wearing suitable protection (gloves and visor).
-Hot materials must not be left on the bench without a notice that they are hot and the time they were placed (updated Jan 2022, J. Marrow) 2P5 Diffusion there.
-If metallographic preparation is done, normal safety precautions are adequate for the etches used here, i.e. lab coat, gloves and eye protection.
+Hot materials must not be left on the bench without a notice that they are hot and the time they were placed there.
+If 1 (updated Jan 2024, J. Marrow) 2P8 Diffusion metallographic preparation is done, normal safety precautions are adequate for the etches used here, i.e. lab coat, gloves and eye protection.